 Each case is looked at individually.
 Urgent matters, such as a dangerous tree will be given high priorirty.
 A decision on less urgent matters will be given within 10 days.
 Usually, the Council will not remove or cut back a tree if it is not dangerous or causing any damage to property.
 Shade, leaves, blossom, pollen or seed distribution are not normally reasons to remove or cut back a tree.

 Do I need planning permission to plant trees?

 No, you do not need to apply for planning permission in order to plant trees.
-However, do ensure that you are not planting trees in the vicinity of buildings whereby growing trees could damage foundations or deprive your neighbours of light.
+However, consider your neighbours, the size of the tree at maturity and ensure that you are not planting in the vicinity of buildings where growing trees could damage foundations.

 Do I need permission from the Council before I cut down or prune trees?

 In most cases the Council's permission is not required.
 However, you should check if the tree is protected by a Tree Preservation Order (TPO) or you are in a Conservation area.

 Does a Tree Preservation Order (TPO) only cover individual trees?

 No, A TPO can cover not only individual trees but also groups of trees and woodland.